broadeditz/aftermath-engine-vk/README.md

 ### Please note:
 This project is still in early development.
 Many features are incomplete or missing, and there may be bugs and performance issues.
 Try at your own risk!
-If you're new to game development, and wondering if this is a good project to learn from, the answer is definitely no. The codebase is not well documented yet.
+Don't expect it to compile out of the box, and don't expect the `main` branch to be stable yet, as it is still under active development.
-Especially the `main.cpp` is messy, because I use it like a sketchpad, before extracting functionality into their own files.
+If you're new to game development, and wondering if this is a good project to learn from, the answer is definitely no.
 However, if you're experienced with C++ and graphics programming, feel free to explore and contribute!

 ## Features